 - Advising insurer on policy issues relating to a high street bank’s very substantial data breach due to an unsuccessful IT system migration.

-Geoff is a Senior Associate based in Manchester.
+Geoff is a legal director based in Manchester.
 Having qualified in 2009, Geoff has over ten years’ experience in his focus areas of professional negligence and coverage disputes.

 Geoff cut his teeth on the solicitors’ and valuers’ lenders claims in the early 2010s.
 Since then, he has had a very wide experience of defending professional negligence claims, including those against non-traditional “professions” such as court experts, safety consultants, estate agents, mortgage brokers, trade unions and universities.
 However, Geoff’s bread and butter remains claims against traditional professions, namely solicitors, surveyors, insurance brokers and accountants.